 The project is the first Market-Led Proposal to be approved in Queensland.

 The project will improve safety and reliability, reduce travel times, enhance connectivity to key residential and business areas, and future proof the network.

 CPB Contractors, a member of the CIMIC Group, is undertaking detailed design and construction of the project.

 What’s happening now?

-The Logan Enhancement Project is an integrated transport solution that will unlock the economic potential of the Logan region as well as the business/freight hubs in Brisbane’s west and north.
+The Logan Enhancement Project will unlock the economic potential of the Logan region as well as the business/freight hubs in Brisbane’s west and north.

 It will deliver a safer and more efficient motorway network by relieving local traffic congestion, reducing travel times, and enhancing connectivity with other major road networks.

 The project will support 1300 direct jobs during construction and generate around approximately $1.2 billion in economic benefits for Queenslanders over 30 years.

 The project will deliver benefits to the economy, community, industry and environment, including: